 Methodology:

-• Waste Management Index: This is a combination of food waste, population and waste management efficiency.
+- Waste Management Index: A combination of food waste, population and waste management efficiency.

-• Number of Stations: Data was collected from urbanrail.net
+- Number of Stations: Data collected from urbanrail.net.

-• Length v Station Ratio: A final index calculated by figuring the number of stations per 10km of track.
+- Length v Station Ratio: Stations per 10km of track.

-Overall: Once all data points were collected a scoring metric was put together to rank the cities in the data.
+Overall: Once all data points were collected, a scoring metric was used to rank the cities.